craigStrand/hello-world/README.md

 # hello-world

 hello reader:

-Craig here.
-I'm learning about making a script to add paypal form on my website. blah de blah
+this is my repository description for hello-world Ultimate first goal:  I'm learning about making a script to add paypal form on my website. blah de blah

-Forgot this line.!